 Local Authority: Wokingham

 Work on bridges and other structures

 Please see below for details on the bridge and structure work planned for the Reading area.

 We’ll publish details of work scheduled for the future, including any road closures and diversions, on this page as soon as they become available.

-We have started work at Reading Station to install additional safety bollards to the North and South side of the station.
-The work will be completed by 10 March 2017.
+We have started work at Reading station to install additional safety bollards to the north and south side of the station.
+We expect this to be completed by early June.
 The site working hours are 07:30hrs to 18:00hrs Monday to Saturday.
 We apologise for any inconvenience caused by this work.